 The Barbour County Personal Property Book for 1897 shows that William was considered a "colored male."
 He is marked as possessing no horses, cattle or hogs.

-Circa 1903 and 1929, the Mayles resided near Philippi, residents of "the so-called Bloody Creek section of Chestnut Ridge," said the Philippi Republican newspaper.
+Circa 1903 and 1929, the Mayles dwelled near Philippi, residents of "the so-called Bloody Creek section of Chestnut Ridge," said the Philippi Republican newspaper.

 The census of 1920 shows the Mayles making their home in the Philippi district of Barbour County, where William and son Henry were coal miners.
 That year, among their neighbors was Ruth Ann's cousin Harrison Kennedy and his wife Elsina.